 Personal information held by SmedTech may include your:

-• residential and business postal addresses, telephone/mobile/fax numbers and email addresses;
+• residential and business postal addresses, telephone/mobile numbers and email addresses;

 • any information that you otherwise share with us.